A comprehensive analysis of the pod peas, a lush green ingredient in spring! Here's how delicious it is and how we recommend eating it!

 procedure

-Bring the stock to a boil in a cooking pot and add the ginger and scallops (along with the juice from the can). - Add
+, bring the dashi broth to a boil in a pot, then add the ginger and scallops (including the liquid from the can). - the seasonings and finishing touches:

-2-3 teaspoons of salt, 1 teaspoon of soy sauce, 2 tablespoons of mirin, 1 tablespoon of sake, and the peas, and bring to a boil again.
-Simmer over a slightly lower heat than medium for about 10 minutes.
-Finally, add a little soy sauce, turn off the heat, and serve in a serving dish.
+2-3 teaspoons of salt, 1 teaspoon of soy sauce, 2 tablespoons of mirin, 1 tablespoon of sake, and snow peas, and bring to a boil again.
+Simmer over medium-low heat for about 10 minutes.
+Finally, add a little more soy sauce, turn off the heat, and serve in a bowl.

 The above recipes are simple yet delicious dishes featuring snow peas and snack peas.
 They are sure to be a hit at home, not just for everyday meals, but also at small gatherings and parties.
 They are especially recommended when you want to enjoy authentic flavors without much effort